 Yes.
 I have several articles on writing posted at diymfa.com, a list of which can be found here.

 And No. I do not have any stories published, but you can get a free short story, The Aesir-Vanir War, by clicking here.

 What is your current project?

-As of January of 2018 I am working on the second novel in my Storyteller series, working title The Huntsman.
-The previous book in the series is called The Law of the Prince Charming and The Law of the Demon King.
+As of November of 2018 I am working on the third novel in my Storyteller series, working title The Wizard.
+The previous books in the series are The Law of the Prince Charming and The Law of the Demon King.